williamtbarker/williamtbarker.github.io/README.md

 ## Experience
 ### Scientist, CSL Seqirus - 2021-Present
 - Research Goals: Machine Learning and Artificial Intelligence implementations that capture the complex and stochastic nature of viral infections.
+- Improved seasonal influenza vaccine dose yields (Flucelvax) by creating transgenic viruses with enhanced growth kinetics in an MDCK cell-based manufacturing system.
+- Leveraged reverse genetics to generate viral seed stocks under GMP controls (BSL2+/BSL3) in support of a $60MM annual government contract to manufacture pilot batches of vaccine for novel and endemic influenza.
+- Initiated a multi-divisional project aimed at improving mammalian cell line performance by screening small molecule additives that restrict the innate antiviral immune response.
+- Supported departmental needs by volunteering on committees with oversight on the construction of new lab space, as well as company safety.
+Provided subject matter expertise on the safe handling and storage of chemical reagents.

 ### Lead Scientist, Agile Sciences - 2020-2021
-- Designed and performed biological assays that utilized small molecules to defeat antibiotic resistance.
-Defined novel strategies for treating problematic bacterial species in human and animal health: ESKAPE pathogens, Salmonella, Mycobacterium, Neisseria, Campylobacter, and many other fastidious bacterial species.
+- Designed and performed biological assays that utilized small molecules to defeat antibiotic resistance and defined novel strategies for treating problematic bacterial species in human and animal health: ESKAPE pathogens, Salmonella, Mycobacterium, Neisseria, Campylobacter, and many other fastidious bacterial species
+- Leveraged an existing collection of over 500 proprietary molecules to create a chemical library formatted for high throughput screening methods; implemented this library to find numerous hit molecules with significant potency against multi-drug resistant bacteria
+- Expanded the known activity spectrum of the company lead molecule in pre-IND stage through comprehensive screening; improved pre-clinical formulation of this molecule via methodical testing of compatible excipients.
+- Supported IND and NADA-enabling studies by providing subject matter expertise on company core intellectual property and bacterial physiology.

 ## Education
-- PhD in Chemistry, Notre Dame, 2020
+- PhD Chemistry, Notre Dame, 2020
+- BS Chemistry, University of North Carolina at Chapel Hill, 2013

 ## Projects
 - [PorscheChat](https://github.com/williamtbarker/porschechat) - An LLM chatbot pre-trained on data related to Porsche automobiles.